 That is probably all that should matter.
-But there are many more variables that drive how much money the insurance company will offer to settle an injury claim before a lawsuit is filed.
-This is a list of 12 factors that really matter in determining the settlement value of any auto collision injury claim:
+But many more variables drive how much money the insurance company will offer to settle an injury claim before a lawsuit is filed.
+This is a list of 14 factors that really matter in determining the settlement value of any auto collision injury claim:

 - Where is the case?
 Serious injury and death cases in Baltimore City or Prince George’s County have a greater settlement value than cases in any other jurisdiction in Maryland.
-If your case is in Howard, Montgomery, Charles, Anne Arundel or Baltimore County, you are basically in the second tier of “good” jurisdictions for plaintiffs (I may be being charitable to Howard County).
+If your case is in Howard, Montgomery, Charles, Anne Arundel, or Baltimore County, you are basically in the second tier of “good” jurisdictions for plaintiffs (I may be charitable to Howard County).
 Every other jurisdiction goes in the third tier.

 - How significant is the property damage?
 You could trot in 1,000 experts – defense or plaintiff, depending on the damage — to say that there is no correlation between property damage and injury.
-The jury is still going to think that property damage correlates to injury.
+The jury will still think property damage correlates to injury.
 Why?
-Because when they drive by a fender bender, they feel pretty sure the occupants of the cars are all right.
+Because when they drive by a fender bender, they feel sure the occupants of the cars are all right.
 But if the cars are torn apart, jurors (and insurance adjusters) correctly fear someone may have been badly hurt or killed.
 Now, you can still explain to a jury why your minor property damage case caused significant injuries.
 But you only have hope with the jury.
 Adjusters are

 - Who are your lawyers?
-The insurance companies know the lawyers who are who willing to try, and do try personal injury cases and who does it well.
+The insurance companies know the lawyers who are willing to try and do try personal injury cases and who does it well.
 Some insurers have this information calculated in a computer database.
 Others just know who is who.
 Either way, it makes a real difference in how any personal injury case is evaluated.

 - Is there an objective injury?
-Insurance companies hate objective injuries because they make “the plaintiff is exaggerating/faking” argument that much harder.
+Insurance companies hate objective injuries because they make the “plaintiff is exaggerating/faking” argument that much harder.

-Which Factors Matter the Most
+Which Factors Matter the Most?

 Which factors matter the most depends on the case.
-Significant prior injuries to the same body part that is the subject of the claim, for example, can kill a case when all of the other factors line up perfectly.
+Significant prior injuries to the same body part that is the subject of the claim, for example, can kill a case when all the other factors line up perfectly.
 But pre-suit, what matters are the injuries and whether they are objective, the venue, and whether the plaintiff had any preexisting conditions.

 Getting a Lawyer to Handle Your Case